-1. Inside the vehicle, pull the hood release handle located under the bottom of the instrument panel near the steering column.
+1. Inside the vehicle, pull the hood release handle located under the bottom left corner of the instrument panel.

-2. Go to the front of the vehicle and release the secondary hood latch that is located under the front center of the hood.
+- 2. Go to the front of the vehicle and release the auxiliary latch that is located under the front center of the hood. - 3.
+Lift the hood.

-3. Lift the hood and support it with the prop rod.